-At March 31, 2020, the Company had a \$550 million (December 31, 2019 - \$550 million) extendible revolving term credit facility available from a syndicate of Canadian chartered banks.
+At June 30, 2020, the Company had a \$475 million (December 31, 2019 - \$550 million) extendible revolving term credit facility available from a syndicate of Canadian chartered banks.
 Borrowing under the credit facility may be made by prime loans, bankers' acceptances and/or US libor advances.
 These advances bear interest at the bank's prime rate and/or at money market rates plus a borrowing margin.
-For the three months ended March 31, 2020, borrowing costs averaged 3.7% (December 31, 2019 - 3.8%).
+For the six months ended June 30, 2020, borrowing costs averaged 3.4% (December 31, 2019 - 3.8%).
 The credit facility is secured by a first floating charge debenture, general assignment of book debts and the Company's condensate and natural gas properties and equipment.
 The credit facility has a tenor of two years and is subject to an annual review by the lenders, at which time the lenders can extend the revolving period or can request conversion to a one year term loan.
-During the revolving period, a review of the maximum borrowing amount occurs annually on or before April 30 and semi-annually on or before October 31.
-During the term period, no principal payments would be required until a year after the revolving period matures on April 30, in the event of a reduction or the credit facility not being renewed.
-Subsequent to quarter end, NuVista has applied for an Export Development Canada letter of credit guarantee product.
-If approved, it is anticipated that current and future letters of credit would be supported by Export Development Canada in this separate facility, further improving NuVista's liquidity and borrowing capacity on the credit facility.
+During the revolving period, a review of the maximum borrowing amount occurs annually on or before May 31 and semi-annually on or before November 30.
+During the term period, no principal payments would be required until a year after the revolving period matures on May 31, in the event of a reduction or the credit facility not being renewed.